stormchaserroleplaying/stormchaserRPG/Talents/Warlock/OldOne/index.md

 #### **Cost:** 10 Character Points<br>**Prerequisite:** 3rd Level Spells and Awakened Mind<br>**Actions:** Free<br>**Trigger:** A creature makes a melee or ranged attack roll against you.
 *You learn to magically ward yourself against attack and to turn an enemy’s failed strike into good luck for yourself.*

-When a creature makes an attack roll against you, you can impose -1d on that roll.
+When a creature makes an attack roll against you, you can add +1d to your defence.
 If the attack misses you, your next attack roll against the creature gains +1d, if you make it before the end of your next turn.

-This ability will trigger automatically against the first melee or ranged attack roll against you, unless you declare on your turn or when you roll initiative that it will trigger from a specific attack, or not to use it at all.
+This ability automatically triggers the first time that you are the target of a melee or ranged attack, with the following exceptions: on your turn, or when you roll initiative, you may you declare that your Entropic Ward will only be triggered when a specific creature targets you with an attack, or not to use it at all.

-Once you use this feature, you can’t use it again until you finish a short or long rest.
+Once you use this feature, you cannot use it again until you finish a short or long rest.

 ###  Thought Shield